-- In order to maintain physical distancing, elevators should contain no more than four people spaced two metres apart (or as far apart as possible, in each corner). - When seated alone in a cubicle/office, masks may be removed. - Household groups are not required to distance and may use the elevator in groups larger than four if no other individuals are on the elevator at the same time. - Escalators must be managed to maintain two metres between users. - A response plan should be in place in case a patron or staff member develops COVID-19 symptoms while at the venue. - Allow and encourage employees to work from home/remotely when they can.
+- When seated alone in a cubicle/office, and the public does not have access to the facility, masks may be removed. - Household groups are not required to distance and may use the elevator in groups larger than four if no other individuals are on the elevator at the same time. - Escalators must be managed to maintain two metres between users. - A response plan should be in place in case a patron or staff member develops COVID-19 symptoms while at the venue. - Allow and encourage employees to work from home/remotely when they can.